 To be accepted, the applicant must have completed or be on track to complete bachelor level education (before enrollment).
 Each application must include English language curriculum vitae, cover letter, official transcript of studies, proof of English language competence at the B2 level, and a sample of academic writing in the extent of an essay.

-The applications are processed and successful candidates from the first round are invited to a Skype (or other video platform) interview to review their application and verify their English language competence.
+The applications are processed and successful candidates from the first round are invited to a video interview to review their application and verify their English language competence.